Code of Conduct

 • Honest and ethical conduct, including the ethical handling of actual and apparent conflicts of interest between personal and professional relationships;

-• Compliance with applicable governmental laws, rules and regulations; and
+• Compliance with applicable governmental laws, rules and regulations;

-Each of us is personally responsible for making sure that our business decisions and actions comply at all times with the letter and spirit of this Code.
+Each of us is personally responsible for making sure that our business decisions and actions comply with the letter and spirit of this Code.
 Given the pace of changes in our business, no set of standards should be considered the final word in all circumstances.
-This Code outlines the broad principles of legal and ethical conduct embraced by Insperity.
-It is not a complete list of legal or ethical questions an employee might face in the course of business, and therefore, this Code must be applied using common sense and good judgment.
-When you have doubts about the application of a standard or where we have not addressed a situation that presents an ethical issue, you should seek guidance from your immediate supervisor, your Management Team member or from the General Counsel.
-In addition, each of us has a duty to report behavior on the part of others that appears to violate this Code or any other compliance policy or procedure of the Company.
+This Code outlines the basic principles of legal and ethical conduct embraced by Insperity.
+Because it is not possible to include a complete list of legal or ethical questions you might face in the course of business, you must apply this Code using common sense and good judgment.
+When faced with difficult decisions, it may be helpful to keep these questions in mind:

 Compliance with Laws, Rules and Regulations